Skip to Content

 Child Custody

 When parents go their separate ways, the experience can be more traumatic for the children than for the parents.
-It is important for parents to handle their separation or divorce in a delicate manner in order to minimize the emotional impact the breakup has on a child.
-When dealing with such matters it's important to speak with an experienced Child Custody Lawyers in Cary.
-Our team at Montgomery Family Law are ready to support you and work towards the best solution possible.
+Parents need to handle their separation or divorce delicately to minimize the emotional impact the breakup has on a child.
+When dealing with such matters, it is important to speak with an experienced child custody lawyer in Cary.
+Our team at Montgomery Family Law is ready to support you and work towards the best solution possible.

 Child Custody Mediation in North Carolina